gunsugunaydin/AskJS/README.md

 - `index.html`: The main HTML file containing the structure and content of the project.
 - `style.css`: The CSS file for styling the page and its elements.
 - `index.js`: The JavaScript file implementing the interactive features and behaviors.

+I developed my first JavaScript project with a meaningful purpose 😌👍🏻, and I hope you enjoy it.
+If you encounter any issues or have feedback, please feel free to contact me.
+And don't hesitate to say that the button is 'buttoning'—because it is!

 - **Email**: [gunsugunay98@gmail.com](mailto:gunsugunay98@gmail.com)
 - **LinkedIn**: [linkedin.com/in/gunsugunaydin](https://www.linkedin.com/in/gunsugunaydin/)